The whir of a dental instrument, the sound of your teeth being scraped.

 - Our patient chairs face floor-to-ceiling windows overlooking landscaping and bird feeders, which helps to alleviate any “closed-in” feeling you may have experienced in other dental offices.

-- Nitrous-Oxide (laughing gas) and oral sedation are both available if you need them.
+- Nitrous-Oxide (laughing gas) is available if you need it.

 - We take time to listen to our patients’ concerns, and we welcome questions regarding any diagnosis and treatment options.